ppkn/metamuse-transcripts/README.md

 # Metamuse Transcripts

-**Update (08/2021):** I'm looking for help!
+:sparkles:**Update (09/2021):** I'm looking for help!
 See the [contribution guide](CONTRIBUTING.md) for more info.

 This project hosts transcripts for [Metamuse](https://museapp.com/podcast/), a podcast about tools for thought, product design, and how to have good ideas, from the team behind [Muse](https://museapp.com/).
+You can see an sample hosted at https://ppkn.github.io/metamuse-transcripts/

 ## Structure
 - `original/` has the transcripts as they came out from Rev. I don't expect these to be useful to anyone, I just thought they would be interesting to see.